Landform

-A landform is a natural or anthropogenic land feature on the solid surface of the Earth or other planetary body.
+A landform is a land feature on the solid surface of the Earth or other planetary body.
+They may be natural or may be anthropogenic (caused or influenced by human activity).
 Landforms together make up a given terrain, and their arrangement in the landscape is known as topography.
-Landforms include hills, mountains, canyons, and valleys, as well as shoreline features such as bays, peninsulas, and seas, including submerged features such as mid-ocean ridges, volcanoes, and the great ocean basins.
+Landforms include hills, mountains, canyons, and valleys, as well as shoreline features such as bays, peninsulas, and seas, including submerged features such as mid-ocean ridges, volcanoes, and the great oceanic basins.